Course Materials Support

 Preparing to offer course materials online

-Because the pandemic will limit our capacity to offer physical course reserves, we encourage faculty to use digital course materials wherever possible.
+Because we will not be able to offer physical course reserves during the pandemic, we encourage faculty to use digital course materials wherever possible.

 Textbooks are usually unavailable for library licensing, and present unique challenges for electronic access and affordability.

 To provide equitable access to course materials, consider using open access or library-licensed course materials when they’re available.
 Instructors should use Canvas to share materials with their students.

 There are several ways you can find, request, and access digital resources for your courses — and we’re here to help.